WebOfTrustInfo/rwot9-prague/final-documents/alice-attempts-abuse-verifiable-credential.md

 Alice is stymied by the rules established by the trust framework mentioned earlier.
 One of the issues the trust framework plans for is attempts to fill a given prescription more than once.

 One way the trust framework can make prescriptions one-time use only is by requiring pharmacies to publish information about filled prescriptions (perhaps just a unique prescription ID) to a common database.
-Another option is to require pharmacies to revoke (or ask issuers to revoke) prescriptions the moment they are used.
+Another option is to require pharmacies to revoke (or to ask issuers to revoke) prescriptions the moment they are used.

 ### Alice tries to Hack the Pharmacy